-Hydro One will provide a 30-day review period, from January 12, 2017 to February 10, 2017 to allow sufficient time for the review and comment of the draft ESR.
-Comments regarding the draft ESR are to be submitted to Hydro One by no later than 4:30 pm on Friday February 10, 2017 and sent to:
+Hydro One provided a 30-day review period, from January 12, 2017 to February 10, 2017 to allow sufficient time for the review and comment on the draft ESR.
+The draft ESR was posted on the project website and hardcopies of the draft ESR were made available at Ottawa City Hall, Overbrook Community Centre, Dempsey Community Centre, and the Alta Vista Branch of the Ottawa Public Library.
+Comments regarding the draft ESR were submitted to Hydro One no later than 4:30 p.m. on Friday February 10, 2017, to the attention of: